 “The sun has gone to bed and so must I…” While your gardening year may or may not have been as successful as a Rogers and Hammerstein musical, you’ll still need to think about giving your garden a rest.
-It’s a break for both you and the soil that produced many a pretty plant (hopefully).
+To winterize your garden is a break for both you and the soil that produced many a pretty plant (hopefully).
 Giving your garden soil a much needed rest is important.
 Plants naturally use the minerals and nutrients in the soil, so your garden needs time to replenish.
 This is similar to our need for nourishing food and a good night’s sleep to replenish!

 Over the years, I’ve tried different methods of winterizing our garden.
 These ranged from doing absolutely nothing to covering the garden area with different materials.
-When we had a traditional row garden, I used tarps to try and keep the weeds down and the ground (slightly) warmer.
+When we had a traditional row garden, I used tarps to keep the weeds down and the ground (slightly) warmer.
 Now that we’ve started square-foot gardening, I’ve been mulching our beds in the winter.
-It’s simple and effective; here’s what we do:
+It’s simple and effective.

 - Clean out any leftover (i.e. dead) plants and any debris that won’t break down.

 - Optional: Add a layer of compost to feed the soil over the winter months.
 (Don’t know how to compost?
 Check out How to Start Composting and How to Direct Compost!)

-- Spread a layer of mulch over the top of your soil.
+- Spread a thick layer of mulch over the top of your soil.
 Voila!

-Update (Oct.
-2016): Last winter I mulched two beds in pine bark mulch and two beds in cedar mulch.
+Last winter I mulched two beds in pine bark mulch and two beds in cedar mulch.
 The beds mulched with pine turned out great, while those mulched with cedar eventually grew weeds and had some bugs.
 It could have simply been that specific batch of mulch, but I’ll be shying away from cedar mulch in the future.
 Some folks use hay or straw, which can be a good option if you have it available.
 I’ve even used pine straw and fallen leaves some years and the results have been great!